mondoul/suggestions-react/README.md

 First time use:

 - From the `frontend-codebase` folder, run `bower install && npm install` to install the necessary dependencies
-- Run `chmod +x` on all the scripts inside the `backend-codebase/scripts` folder
+- Run `chmod +x` on the entrypoint script inside the `backend-codebase/scripts` folder

 In order to start the development, run the default `gulp` task from the front-end project.

-Finally, run `./backend-codebase/scripts/development.sh` in a terminal to start the server.
+Finally, run `docker-compose up web` in a terminal to start the server.

 You can now browse `http://localhost` to see the site running.